stamourv/recipes/rajma-masala.md

 Vegetarian.
 Fairly low effort recipe.
-Aside from cauliflower, all the ingredients can be kept in the pantry, which makes this a good "dépanneur" (and frozen cauliflower could make this *all* the ingredients).
+All the ingredients can be kept in the pantry (or the freezer) which makes this a good "dépanneur".

 ## Ingredients

 * 3 cans kidney beans, rinced and drained
-* 1/2 head of cauliflower, in small pieces
+* 1/2 head of cauliflower, in small pieces OR 1 bag frozen cauliflower
 * 1 14.5 oz can of diced tomatoes
 * 1 onion, chopped
 * minced garlic